troels-a/latent-works/src/content/pages/published/index.md

 Individual works iterate according to a set course, their fate, which is determined by the time they are first minted.
 Wether that fate is fulfilled depends on the participants.
 No mints, no art - only the latent potential remains on chain.

 This experiment in shared ownership and evolving generative art is released over the course of 7 days, one edition at a time.
 Minting is sequential, meaning the contract mints an entire edition of 77 artworks before advancing to the next one, and so on through the 7 editions.

-Mint price will be 0.07 ETH + gas.